Top 5 React UI Design Frameworks 2021

 Migration in technical terms is a much wider topic than you can ever imagine.
-It is a bit difficult to cover all the migration topics and its types into a single blog.
+It is a bit difficult to cover all the migration topics and their types in a single blog.
 Hence, this topic is divided into different parts, explaining the importance of migration along with its types.
 You can read them in the upcoming blogs.

 At that time, Migration will be your best option.
 Migration is a complex process and it takes lots of planning.

-The first step towards the process of migration is that you need to set some definition and ground rules which can carry out the migration process smoothly.
-Depending on the project’s requirement:
+The first step towards the process of migration is that you need to set some definitions and ground rules which can carry out the migration process smoothly.
+Depending on the project’s requirements:

-Make sure to clearly state in your scope document that any kind of work outside of the original scope will be considered as extra work and it will be subjected to premium charge including the original budget.
-This will help you prevent possible Scope Creeps that may occur in future.
+Make sure to clearly state in your scope document that any kind of work outside of the original scope will be considered extra work and will be subjected to a premium charge including the original budget.
+This will help you prevent possible Scope Creeps that may occur in the future.

 Before we understand the handling of Scope Creeps, let me tell you about the term Scope Creep and how it affects the developing team.
-Scope Creep is the result of changing technical requirements that are being introduced in the project without the extension in timeline or increment in project budget.
+Scope Creep is the result of changing technical requirements that are being introduced in the project without an extension in the timeline or increment in the project budget.

 There are many reasons that result in Scope Creeps and some of the very common reasons are listed below for you to avoid these creeps in your project migration.

-Now that you have understood the term Scope Creep and know the possible causes that ends up, one thing is clear that preventive plan is the best possible way to avoid any creeps in the scope of your migration project.
-Regardless of all the planning you have made, there is no possible way where you can accurately assume every future request for feature change in your project requirement.
-At times like this, the documentation for scope of migration can rescue you.
+Now that you have understood the term Scope Creep and know the possible causes that end up, one thing is clear that preventive plan is the best possible way to avoid any creeps in the scope of your migration project.
+Regardless of all the planning, you have made, there is no possible way where you can accurately assume every future request for feature change in your project requirement.
+At times like this, the documentation for the scope of migration can rescue you.

-In case, if you want to select the migration platform and do not understand the requirements for new platform clearly, then there is an option where you can hire a Solution Architect who has experience and has worked in complex systems.
-Ideally, it would be a 3rd party consulting so either client can hire the Solution Architect on his own or can pay to the developing company.
-This should be negotiated and agreed upon task that should be done before planning the phase of migration.
+In case, if you want to select the migration platform and do not understand the requirements for the new platform clearly, then there is an option where you can hire a Solution Architect who has experience and has worked in complex systems.
+Ideally, it would be a 3rd party consulting so either the client can hire the Solution Architect on his own or can pay the developing company.
+This should be negotiated and agreed-upon task that should be done before planning the phase of migration.

-After you have the project’s requirements, the scope of migration and technology stack, you can easily select a better replacement for your platform.
-There are different types of migration and before moving forward with it, let me make one thing clear that not every migration is the same and each of the migrations requires proper planning and execution.
-Migration and its types are much wider topics so there are 3 different parts in continuation with this blog where you can get the detailed information about each of the migration.
+After you have the project’s requirements, the scope of migration, and the technology stack, you can easily select a better replacement for your platform.
+There are different types of migration and before moving forward with it, let me make one thing clear not every migration is the same and each of the migrations requires proper planning and execution.
+Migration and its types are much wider topics so there are 3 different parts in continuation with this blog where you can get detailed information about each of the migrations.
 In the upcoming blog, we are going to talk about Technology Migration with its types.
 So, stay tuned!